numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

         The level of optimization for size, as an integer between 0 and 2.

-..
-FIXME: Available from llvm16
-.. * .. attribute:: inlining_threshold
+   * .. attribute:: inlining_threshold

-..
-The integer threshold for inlining one function into
-..      another.
-The higher the number, the more likely that
-..      inlining will occur.
+        The integer threshold for inlining one function into another.
+The higher the number, the more likely that inlining will occur.
 This attribute is write-only.

 We also need a :class:`PassBuilder` object to manage the respective function and module pass managers:

+.. function:: create_pass_builder(tm, pto)

+   Create a :class:`PassBuilder` instance that uses the given :class:`TargetMachine` (*tm*) and :class:`PipelineTuningOptions` (*pto*) instances.

 .. class:: PassBuilder(target_machine, pipeline_tuning_options)